Colby-Frison/CS-2614/Midterm 2 review/Midterm/QuestionExplanation.md

    - Output Dᵢ is active when abc = i in binary

 3. **Output Functions**:
-   - X is connected to multiple decoder outputs through an OR gate
+   - X is connected to D₀, D₁, D₂, D₃, and D₇ through an OR gate
-   - Y is connected to some decoder outputs through an AND gate
+   - Y is connected to D₄, D₅, and D₆ through a NAND gate

 ### Truth Table Solution:
 ```